HonglinChu/SiamTrackers/NanoTrack/README.md

 # NanoTrack
+<center>NanoTrackV1 Architecture</center>

 ![network](../image/nanotrack_network.png)

 - NanoTrack is a lightweight and high speed tracking network which mainly referring to SiamBAN and LightTrack.
 It is suitable for deployment on embedded or mobile devices.
-In fact, NanoTrackV2 can run at **> 200FPS** on Apple M1 CPU.
+In fact, V1 and V2 can run at **> 200FPS** on Apple M1 CPU.

 - Experiments show that NanoTrack has good performance on tracking datasets.